 What is driver distraction?
-It is any action that takes your eyes from the road and hands from the wheel while driving.
+It is any action that takes your hands, eyes and mind off the task of driving.

 Several studies have shown the fatal crash risk for young drivers is higher if they have passengers in the car.

 With two or more passengers, the risk is 10 times greater compared to driving alone.
 And the risk is at its greatest when the passengers are a similar age to the driver.